-The extension, which will apply to all buyers, means people in England and Northern Ireland will not have to pay stamp duty on the first £500,000 of property if they complete – in other words, legally transfer ownership – before June 30.
+Chancellor Rishi Sunak extended the stamp duty holiday earlier this year.
+It meant that buyers in England and Northern Ireland would not have to pay stamp duty on the first £500,000 of property if they complete – in other words, legally transfer ownership – before 30 June 2021.

 The tax break, combined with many people carrying out a ‘once-in-a-lifetime’ re-assessment of their housing needs in the face of the pandemic, triggered a mini home buying boom.

 But the steep spike in housing transactions led to a congested sales pipeline and the home buying process taking longer than usual.

 We estimated that around 70,000 people who agreed sales in 2020 were in danger of missing the 31 March deadline.

 And a petition calling for the stamp duty holiday to be extended received more than 100,000 signatures, triggering a debate to be held in Parliament in February.

 What are the stamp duty rates from 1 October 2021?

 The former stamp duty rules will apply from 1 October 2021.
 This means buyers can be charged between 2% and 12% tax (or up to 17% if they are a foreign investor) on their property purchase, depending on the value of the home they are buying and if they own more than one property.

 Stamp duty is calculated as a percentage of the property you are buying.
 It applies to freehold and leasehold properties, whether you’re buying outright or with a mortgage.

 0% up to £125,000